 From John Shippen breaking barriers at the 1896 U.S. Open to Tiger Woods shattering virtually every PGA Tour record of consequence, African-Americans have played a significant role in the development of golf down through the years.
 Here is a timeline of their noteworthy achievements on and off the course, and a photo gallery of prominent players.

 GALLERY: Trailblazing African-American golfers

 In November of 2009, The PGA of America bestowed honorary membership on John Shippen, Bill Spiller and Ted Rhodes, three great trailblazers whose efforts ultimately led to the opening of professional golf up to all players.
 Boxing great Joe Louis received honorary membership at the same time.

-The PGA of America and the U.S. Golf Assiciation are teaming up to create a centralized repository for artifacts and documents related to the history of African-Americans in golf.
-The collection will be housed at the USGA Museum in New Jersey, and traveling exhibits also will be created.
-Here is a story about this breakthrough initiative:
+The PGA of America and the U.S. Golf Assiciation have teamed up to create a centralized repository for artifacts and documents related to the history of African-Americans in golf.
+The collection is housed at the USGA Museum in New Jersey, and traveling exhibits also have been created.

 Golf Digest Senior Writer Pete McDaniel, the author of "Uneven Lies: The Heroic Stories of African-Americans in Golf," visited PGA of America Headquarters in 2010 for an in-depth discussion of the lives of African-American golf pioneers John Shippen, Ted Rhodes and Bill Spiller as part of Black History Month.

 GALLERY: McDaniel's visit to PGA Headquarters

 GALLERY: PGA GOLF CLINIC CELEBRATES BLACK HISTORY MONTH